lldre/conti_blog/README.md

 search_strings = ["0x8A 0x44 ? ?
 0x0F 0xB6 ?", "0x8A ? ? ? ? ? ?
 0x0F 0xB6 ?", "0x8A ? ? ? ? ? ?
 0xB9 ?"]

 ```
-We will use these strings in combination with the `idc.find_binary()` api to locate most of the functions.
+We will use these strings in combination with the `idc.find_binary()` API to locate most of the functions.

 #### Input Bytes <a name="input_bytes"></a>
 The second piece of the puzzle that is required to automate the deobfuscation is harvesting the input bytes pushed to each of their respective deobfuscation functions.
-Getting these bytes into our idapython requires a bit more work.
+Getting these bytes into our IDAPython requires a bit more work.

 Looking through a lot of the byte pushes we can tell most strings start off with a `0` byte push, but this isn't always the case.
 Not only that, but every now and then you have a string that has `0` byte pushes in the middle.
 Identifying the end of the pushes also appears to be finicky.